ingogriebsch/spring-hateoas-siren/README.md

   }]
 }
 ```

-When this module renders a `Link`, it will not

-* map any links having a http method not equal to `GET`.
-* distinguish between templated and not templated links.

 ## Restrictions
 * Siren [embedded links][Siren Entity Embedded Link] are currently not implemented through the module itself.
 If you want them, you need to implement a pojo representing an embedded link and add it as content of either a `CollectionModel` or `PagedModel` instance.